 Helping students become good independent readers is not a quick task.
 It requires time, patience and effort.
 Read about the great ideas shared by other teachers on how they keep students engaged during independent reading.

 Keep your students organized during independent reading.
 This independent reading assignment is a collection of 6 Independent Reading Tracking Forms and 1 Reading Journal Assignment.
+Find this resource on Shopify CAD or Teachers Pay Teachers USD.

 Help your students dive deeper into their reading with these 12 different book report assignments.
 Each assignment enables students to showcase their creativity while meeting your curriculum standards.
 This book report set covers both Fiction and Non-Fiction Genres.
+Find this resource on Shopify CAD or Teachers Pay Teachers USD.

 Students love social media and YouTube culture.
 Use their knowledge and excitement to promote reading in your classroom.
 Students select 3 – 5 books they have read and unbox them for the class.
 Students can present this information in a video format or a live presentation.
 This can be used with any fiction or non-fiction book.
+Find this resource on Shopify CAD or Teachers Pay Teachers USD.

 Help students showcase their thinking about their reading with this Book Flatlay (sometimes called a Book Bento) Assignment.
 Students will learn how to create a Book Flatlay image and then justify their prop choices by finding evidence in the text to support their ideas.
 This assignment is a great book report alternative or a creative way for students to showcase their learning after completing an independent reading novel, literature circle book, or whole class novel.
+Find this resource on Shopify CAD or Teachers Pay Teachers USD.